 Monitor One getting started with Modbus

-In this example, we will cover the basic setup for the Monitor One for getting measurements from a Modbus sensor and data visualization.
+In this example, we will cover the basic setup for the Monitor One for getting measurements from a Modbus sensor.
 We will use a multi-weather station for measuring air quality but these instructions can be extended to any Modbus-RTU sensor.

 • Monitor One or Monitor One Developer edition: NorAm, Europe